anuragmandal0110/IVP_Emotion_detection/README.md

 The read_vals.py was used to read all the generated datasets and create the emission and the state change matrix that was used to train the hidden Markov model.

+The pose_detector.py contains the logic for classifying the pose of a human into positive or negative based on the image passed to it.
+It uses mediapipe to get the landmarks of a human and use that data to determine the pose.